Dementia is common.

 “One of the things that’s really difficult with making an Alzheimer’s or dementia diagnosis is that in the very early stages, it’s very difficult to discern between just normal aging or forgetfulness and the signs of something much more serious happening,” says Lisa Skinner, a Napa, California-based behavioral expert in the field of Alzheimer’s disease and related dementias.

 “The symptoms are very subtle in the beginning and almost unnoticeable.
-For that reason, most people are not diagnosed with Alzheimer’s or one of the other many brain diseases that causes dementia until they’ve already progressed into their mid-stage.”
+For that reason, most people are not diagnosed with Alzheimer’s or one of the other many brain diseases that cause dementia until they’ve already progressed into their mid-stage.”

 However, there are some warning signs that may indicate it might be time to talk with your doctor.
 This early signs of dementia checklist may help you determine whether you’re dealing with garden-variety forgetfulness or something more challenging.

-1. A decline in memory, thinking or attention.
+1. A decline in memory, thinking or attention

 Perhaps the most recognizable sign of Alzheimer’s disease or dementia is a downturn in the ability to remember, make new memories or engage in more complex thought processes.

-3. Changes in mood or behavior.
+2. Changes in mood or behavior

 Dementia is “not just memory loss or confusion,” Skinner says.
 “This disease ravages a lot of the parts of the brain, and as a result of that, family members or caregivers will see behavioral changes or changes in mood.”
 For example, increased irritability is a hallmark of Alzheimer’s and some other forms of dementia.

-4. Decline in functional abilities.
+3. Decline in functional abilities

 “Another obvious symptom is that thinking abilities become so impaired to actually interfere with daily functions,” Skinner says.
 More than just general forgetfulness, this shift affects the patient’s ability to complete daily tasks in ways that “don’t happen with normal aging.”

-5. An increase in confusion.
+4. An increase in confusion

 Everyone experiences confusion from time to time, and garden variety forgetfulness, such as occurs when you’re preoccupied or under stress, is normal.
 But people experiencing cognitive decline related to dementia may begin to lose the ability to recognize common objects.